 Hydro One is proud to power the communities where we live, work and play, but we are also proud of all the ways in which we power the well-being of those communities.
 Hydro One employees are the driving force behind our company’s achievements, which go beyond delivering electricity.
 Our achievements reach into the communities that we serve and impact the lives of our customers and fellow Ontarians.

-Power to Give supports hundreds of charities all across the province, and are selected by our employees.
-We strongly believe that each and every one of us has the Power to Give.
+Power to Give supports hundreds of charities across the province that are selected by our employees.